nishant0302/weatherforecast/README.md

 A simple Feign client usage example.
 Fetches weather data from https://www.yr.no/ and display that on a browser.
+This application show weather forecast during morning and lunch time.
 Based on the work of:

 Requires: